tanjaq/CarRentalRefactoring/README.md

 The minimum rental price is equal to the age of the driver.

-In classes 4 and 5, the price is 50% more expensive if the driver is 25 years old or younger (except in low season).
+In classes 4 and 5, the price is 50% more expensive if the driver is 25 years old or younger (except in low isSeason).

 Persons who have held their driver's license for less than a year cannot rent.
 If the driver's license has been held for less than three years, the rental price is 30% higher.